UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 * array.array
 * range object (almost)

 For this lesson, you won't see much beyond strings, lists, and tuples -- the rest are pretty special purpose.

-But what we learn in this lesson applies to all sequences (with minor caveats).
+But what we learn in this lesson applies to all sequences, though with minor caveats.

-I'll use lists, strings and tuples in the examples.
+We'll use lists, strings and tuples in the examples.

-So let's take a look at the key parts of the sequence protocol:
+So let's take a look at the key parts of the sequence protocol.

 Indexing
 ========

-Items in a sequence may be looked up by *index* using the indexing
+Items in a sequence may be looked up by *index* using the indexing operator: ``[]``
-operator: ``[]``

 Indexing in Python always starts at zero.